-The celebration of summer solstice on June 21, when the sun rises before 5 a.m. in the northern hemisphere, marks a sacred tradition in Ireland dating back 5000 years, when the power of the sun is celebrated at the burial places of ancient gods since pre-Christian times.
+The celebration of summer solstice, when the sun rises before 5 a.m. in the northern hemisphere, marks a sacred tradition in Ireland dating back 5000 years, when the power of the sun is celebrated at the burial places of ancient gods since pre-Christian times.

 Ireland has a number of megalithic monuments.
 Well-known sites such as the passage tomb called the Mound of the Hostages at the Hill of Tara, and Newgrange, which features stone carvings dating back to 3000 B.C., draw hundreds of visitors, especially for Winter Solstice on December 21, when the ancient passage tombs capture the rising sun.
 Less famous, but also spectacular are the Carrowkeel Cairns passage tombs in County Sligo, which for about a month before and after the summer solstice, captures the sunset.

 The Carrowkeel Cairns (the word cairn, taken from the Irish, means “a pile of stones used as a memorial”) is made up of a total of 14 passage tombs built on the Bricklieve Mountains (from the Irish breac sliabh, meaning “speckled mountain,” after the limestone that composes them).
 The structure named Cairn G resembles Newgrange’s passage tomb most closely.
 It similarly houses a cross-shaped arrangement of chambers (the three on the side intersect at the main) sheltering ancient remains, and demonstrates an early mastery of the architectural technique of corbelling – the layering and distribution of stones to create a sturdy ceiling at a desired height.